tmoessing/startup/notes.md

 `>>` - Redirect output to a file.
 Appends if the file exists

+#VIM

+`:h`	help

+`i`	enter insert mode.
+This will allow you to type and delete text.
+Use ESC to exit insert mode.
+No other commands will work while in insert mode.

+`u`	undo

+`CTRL-r`	redo

+`gg`	go to beginning of file

+`G`	go to end of file

+`/`	search for text that you type after /

+`n`	next search match

+`N`	previous search match

+`v`	visually select text

+`y`	yank or copy selected text to clipboard

+`p`	paste clipboard

+`CTRL-wv`	Split window vertically

+`CTRL-ww`	Toggle windows

+`CTRL-wq`	Close current window

+`:e`	Open a file.
+Type ahead available.
+If you open a directory you can navigate it in the window

+`:w`	write file (save)

+`:q`	quit.
+Use `:q!` to exit without saving

 # HTML

+HTML Elements
++ html element represents the top level page structure
++ head element contains metadata about the page and the page title
++ body element represents the content structure
++ main element represents the main content structure, as opposed to things like headers, footers, asides, and navigation content.

+Examples

 `<> </>` a starter and a closer is an element